isomerpages/mas-moneysense/_buying-a-home/How home loans work.md

 #### HDB Loan Eligibility Letter

-To find out if you are eligible for an HDB loan and the maximum amount you can borrow, you will need to apply for an&nbsp;[HDB Loan Eligibility (HLE)](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/financing-a-flat-purchase/application-for-an-hdb-loan-eligibility-hle-letter/hdb-loan-eligibility-hle-letter)&nbsp;letter.
+To find out if you are eligible for an HDB loan and the maximum amount you can borrow, you will need to apply for a [HDB Home Eligibility Letter (HLE)](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/understanding-your-eligibility-and-housing-loan-options/application-for-an-hdb-flat-eligibility-hfe-letter).

 HLE helps you plan for your home purchase by giving you information on how much you can borrow, the monthly repayments, the amount of cash you need and other terms and conditions.